 Combine any of the above clouds and bind them together to expand deployment options.
 This can allow for “cloud bursting,” in which an application normally runs in a private cloud, but “bursts” to a public cloud to meet increased needs, in an on-demand basis.

-Advantages: hybrid clouds allow you to keep your private cloud, while also adding the additional storage and cost-effectiveness of a public cloud when you need it.
+Hybrid clouds allow you to keep your private cloud, while also adding the additional storage and cost-effectiveness of a public cloud when you need it.

 Whether your organization is large or small, private or public, there is a cloud solution to fit your needs.
 Regardless of whether your main concern when it comes to cloud computing is privacy or cost-effectiveness, understanding which cloud services are available is the first step in selecting a cloud solution that best fits your organization.

 In addition to selecting the right kind of cloud services for your organization, you should also make sure you are selecting the right cloud services provider.
-To learn how to determine which cloud services provider is right for you, download our white paper: 5 Questions to Ask When Selecting a Cloud Services Provider.